-With its luminous open views across the water and great expanses of lakeside frontage, Martigues likes to call itself the Venice of Provence.
+With its luminous open views across the water and great expanses of lakeside frontage, Martigues likes to call itself the provençal Venice.

 Click here to book a hotel in Provence

 Yes, there is a touch of local braggadocio to the nickname.
-But this charming, unusually located little town is also easily picturesque enough to give the more famous villages of Vaucluse - such as L'Isle sur la Sorgue, which also lays claim to the title - a run for their money.
+But this charming, unusually located little town is also picturesque enough to give the more famous villages of Vaucluse a run for their money - even L'Isle sur la Sorgue, which also lays claim to be the Venice of Provence.

 The setting is certainly as lovely as for the traditional provençal hilltop village, even if it's very different.